sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/rAmendramohanabos/abhijnAnashakuntalam.md

 **Peculiar Law of Inheritance.**

  Internal evidence from the works of Kálidása will also point to the same conclusion.
 In the Sixth Act of *S'akuntala'* the king Duṣyanta is informed by his minister that the property of a certain merchant Dhanamitra by name, who died childless, will revert to the state and not to his widow.
-[This](# "218 n.
-4.") sort of peculiar law of inheritance is of very antique date and the prevalence of such custom at the time of the poet places him before the birth of Christ.
+This[^30] sort of peculiar law of inheritance is of very antique date and the prevalence of such custom at the time of the poet places him before the birth of Christ.

+[^30]: "218 n.
+4."

 **Penalty for Theft.**

+ The infliction of capital punishment on prigs stealing gems[^31] also tends to the same conclusion.
+The frequent deviation from Páṇini's Grammar, the preponderancy of Vedic forms[^32] and the absence of pun and long compounds which are the peculiar traits of the later poets such as Bhavabhüti, Bāṇavaṭṭa and others, places him also in a very early date.

- The infliction of capital punishment on prigs [stealing gems](# " 'आत्मनो वधमर्हता क्वासौ विहगतस्करः'—Vik.
+[^31]: " 'आत्मनो वधमर्हता क्वासौ विहगतस्करः'—Vik.
 V. I. 187 n.
-8.") also tends to the same conclusion.
-The frequent deviation from Páṇini's Grammar, the preponderancy of [Vedic forms](# "68 n.
+8."

+[^32]: "68 n.
 I, 83 n.
 I, 114 n.
 I; 153 n.
 7; 159 n.
 I; 186 n.
 4; 193 n.
 3; 210 n.
 3; 244 n.
-3.") and the absence of pun and long compounds which are the peculiar traits of the later poets such as Bhavabhüti, Bāṇavaṭṭa and others, places him also in a very early date.
+3."

 **As'vaghoṣa and Kālidāsa.**

  As'vaghoṣa, the author of *Buddha-carita.
 Saurindana-ka'vya*, and *Sutra'lanka'ra &c*. must have lived some time in the beginning of the Christian era, for a Chinese translation of Buddha-carita had appeared in the 5th century A.D. as is known from the writings of Hiouen Theang and I-Tsing.
 A careful perusal of his works will show his skill of adapting others' thoughts.
 He has not only borrowed ideas from Bhása¹ but has also numerous passages similar to those in Kālidāsa's works.
-This led the occidental scholars such as [Cowell](# "BC Preface.")
-[Keith](# "Classical Sanskrit Literature P. 23. tt Kālidāsa P. 160."), and Hillebrandt to think that Kālidāsa borrowed from As'vaghoṣa, But Principal Roy's research has totally demolished this theory and has conclusively proved the indebtedness of As'vaghoṣa
+This led the occidental scholars such as Cowell[^33] Keith[^34], and Hillebrandt to think that Kālidāsa borrowed from As'vaghoṣa, But Principal Roy's research has totally demolished this theory and has conclusively proved the indebtedness of As'vaghoṣa

+[^33]: "BC Preface."

+[^34]: "Classical Sanskrit Literature P. 23. tt Kālidāsa P. 160."

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_